 Guide to Energy Retrofit of Traditional Buildings

-This guide looks into the thermal retrofit of traditional buildings to improve their energy performance, through a range of fabric improvements measures to different elements of a structure.
+This guide looks into the thermal retrofit of traditional buildings to improve their energy efficiency, through a range of fabric improvements measures to different elements of a structure.

 This guide describes retrofit measures which can be used to improve the energy efficiency of traditional buildings, whilst maintaining as much of their historic fabric and creating healthy indoor environments.
 These measures are backed up by research and showcased in various case studies, as trialled by Historic Environment Scotland.
 The guide also looks at compatibility with the existing fabric, compliance with building standards and the planning process.